Resources for Expats, Travelers, and Entrepreneurs Navigating Life and Trade in Macedonia with the Macedonian denar.

 The Macedonian denar (MKD) is the official currency of North Macedonia, a country located in Southeast Europe.
 Here are a few things to know about the Macedonian denar:

-For card purchases if offered a choice of currencies always select to Pay in Macedonian denar otherwise you may get much worst exchange rates.
+For card purchases, if you are offered a choice of currencies always select to Pay in Macedonian denar otherwise you will typically get much worst dynamic currency conversion (DCC) exchange rates.

 A crossroads between East and West, this tiny country is a treasure chest of historical monuments, natural wonders, and vibrant culture.
 A former Yugoslavian republic, this tiny country—barely bigger than Vermont—is tucked between Greece, Albania, and Bulgaria on the Balkan Peninsula.